 - Your pipes are damaged from repeated freezing and thawing

 - You're in need of a larger water line to better accommodate your household's needs

 When Trenchless Drain Pipe Bursting isn't Your Best Option

 Unfortunately, as with anything, there are some cons regarding trenchless drain technology.
 For example,

 - There are areas where this technique is illegal

-- Sometimes, because of the pipe needing replaced or the layout of your yard, this technique impossible
+- Sometimes, because of the pipe needing to be replaced or the layout of your yard, this technique is impossible

 - You'll have to be absolutely positive no electrical or gas lines will be affected by the process

 If you're having trouble with your drains and are looking for help, give Ken’s Plumbing a call!
 You can reach us by phone anytime at (864) 242-5511, or click the banner below to schedule service online.
 You can also fill out our contact form to ask our professionals even more about trenchless drain technology and if it's right for you!

 If you enjoyed this plumbing article, please check out other posts on our blog and join us on Facebook, Twitter, LinkedIn, and Google+ to see why the Greenville, SC area calls us "The Picky People's Plumber!"